afcarl/SparkBoostingAndMuffling/src/Muffled-Learning/README.md

 # Marvin

+**Working on** renaming private methods as _XX and writing full docstrings for Sphinx.

 This is a package implementing semi-supervised learning algorithms, which learn a binary classifier from independently drawn sets of labeled and unlabeled data.
 This package contains an implementation of the `Marvin` and `Hedge-Mower` algorithms in the paper:

 > Muffled Semi-Supervised Learning.
 Akshay Balsubramani and Yoav Freund.
 [Link to arXiv](http://arxiv.org/abs/1605.08833).